Mushrooms add flavour to many dishes... very versatile & popular...

 It may have several settings, check for the one with the mushroom symbol.

 Try not to put anything on top of them, mushrooms bruise easily.
-It doesn’t make them taste any different, they just look odd.

 You can also freeze mushrooms.